 Help McLaren Park

-HMP holds popular pancake breakfast fundraisers at the Sutter Roundhouse, and are largely responsible for a new playground now under construction near McLaren’s Peru St. entrance, as well as the recently refurbished Gambier park entrance.
+HMP has held several fundraisers, such as the popular pancake breakfast at the Sutter Roundhouse, where neighbors all pitch in to cook, serve and eat a tasty breakfast and raise money.
+The proceeds are largely responsible for the new playground near McLaren’s Peru St. entrance, as well as the refurbished Gambier park entrance.
 HMP also sponsors work parties with RPD Natural Areas staff at Yosemite Marsh every other month.

 Save McLaren Park

 SMP is a park stewardship group whose main mission is to understand and protect the wildlife and habitat in the park.
 Volunteers organize nature walks, work parties, picnics, and other fun and educational activities.
-Most recently, SMP and Nerds For Nature hosted a smartphone-enabled bioblitz in the park, where we documented about 250 species throughout McLaren in only 3 hours, with 43 observers of varying skills and knowledge.
-SMP is also hosting a series of photography walks in the park in cooperation with RecPark’s Harvey Milk Photo Center.
+For example, SMP and Nerds For Nature hosted a smartphone-enabled bioblitz in the park, where 43 observers of varying skills and knowledge, documented about 250 species throughout McLaren in only 3 hours.
+SMP also hosting a series of photography walks in the park in cooperation with RecPark’s Harvey Milk Photo Center.

-Although SMP’s focus is on the park’s less developed natural areas, SMP also supports general improvement of the park in various ways, such as developing the “community alternative” for the Mansell Corridor Improvement Project.
-This “one-sided traffic” design proposal would reroute all auto traffic onto one side of the existing median, with foot traffic on the other roadbed.
-It was recently selected by the SFMTA through community process as the preferred option for new pedestrian/bike lanes through the park and will provide many improved connections to existing trails and attractions.
+Although SMP’s focus is on the park’s less developed natural areas, SMP also supports general park improvements in various ways, such as developing the “community alternative” for the Mansell Corridor Improvement Project.
+This “one-sided traffic” design rerouted all auto traffic onto one side of the existing median, with foot traffic on the other roadbed.
+It was selected by the SFMTA through community process as the preferred option for new pedestrian/bike lanes through the park and provides many improved connections to existing trails and attractions.

-SMP is an informal group, there is no formal membership but we have a Coordinating Committee of about a dozen volunteers who meet frequently on-line and in-person.
-We also send out an email newsletter every few weeks with news and park event info.
+SMP is an informal group; there is no formal membership but it has a Coordinating Committee of about a dozen volunteers who meet frequently on-line and in-person.
+SMP also sends out an email newsletter every few weeks with news and park event info.
 You can sign up for the newsletter, as well as learn more about SMP by going to the website.

 In 2003, five friends and neighbors decided that there needed to be a neighborhood organization that focused on “what was right” with our community and to celebrate the wonderful facilities and recreational and cultural opportunities in our own backyard.